LTHTR-DST/JHub-on-K8s/README.md

 This repo is to maintain the base terraform code for the cluster and the Jupyterhub deployment.
 The Helm charts can be stored in here, or possibly externally.

-v.01 basic deployment of AKS
+v 0.1 basic deployment of AKS + setting up TF deployment from Git Actions with a Service Principle as a parameter to the Workflow (hopefully)